Simian Crease on the Palm

 There are many variations of the Simian line such as the Suwon crease.
 With a Suwon crease there is a heart line all the way across the palm or second section of a head line to the heart line.
 This type of line might depict a person who is quite demanding in matters of love and expect a lot from their partner.
 Money is usually significant; hence they are liable to put work before relationships.
 If you need more information on this, please join our group here: https://www.facebook.com/groups/simianlinestudy

 The Sydney line which is a head line that crosses the palm, but a heart line is still present.
 These variations are a little more complicated in their meaning.
-There may be pressure on the emotions or mental capacity, and so the individual tends to over analyze feelings or thoughts.
+There may be pressure on the emotions or mental capacity, and so the individual tends to over-analyze feelings or thoughts.
 The positive side to it is that they can absorb much of the information, thus making top researchers.
+Read more details about the Sydney and Suwon crease in this article.

 Please donate any amount to help us continue this quality content.
 Thank You!